7.5 Blobs

 Figure 7.4: Blobs on the WFC3 IR detector

-Detector map (1024x1024 pixels) showing 151 blobs appearing through July 2020.
+Detector map (1024x1024 pixels) showing 153 blobs appearing through May 2024.
 Blobs are detected using observations of the dark Earth in F153M, normalized by a stack of internal flats which do not contain blobs.
 The ratio image has been subtracted from 1.0 so that blobs appear as positive deviations.
 The position and radius of each blob are indicated with color-coded circles according their strength from weak to strong: cyan, blue, green, red, respectively.
 Starting in July 2014, time-dependent IR bad pixel tables were delivered to flag the strongest blobs (green and red) in the DQ array of calibrated FLT images.
-In October 2020, a new set of delta-flats were delivered to correct for the blobs in six filters (F098M, F105W, F110W, F125W, F140W, F160W) and populate DQ flags in calibrated images for all known blobs, regardless of their strength.
-This increases the fraction of flagged pixels (DQ=512) from 1.1% to 2.3%.
+In October 2020, a new set of delta-flats were delivered to correct for the blobs in six filters and populate DQ flags in calibrated images for all known blobs appearing through July 2018, regardless of their strength.
+This increased the fraction of flagged pixels (DQ=512) from 1.1% to 2.3%.

 7.5.3 Blob Correction Strategies